The Real Timocharis/Shallowsky.com

 At first it was propped on the shelf, but it fell off one day,

-so now it's been made into a "secure server":
+so we made it into a "secure server":

 Timocharis Home Page